Buy your dream boat from overseas with a secure international money transfer.

 - Does the boat meet US specifications?
 Make sure your boat is legal to use in the US.
 Will you need to make any modifications to ensure it meets all the relevant requirements — for example, modifying its electrical systems to meet US standards?

 - Does it come with a warranty?
 If the boat is new, ask if there are any conditions concerning servicing and country of operation.
 You don’t want to miss something in the fine print and accidentally void your warranty.

 - How will you receive it?
 Will you fly over and sail the boat to the US, or will it be sent on a cargo ship?
-Are there any customs and importation requirements you will need to meet?
+Are there any customs or importation requirements you will need to meet?

 - Can you trust the seller?
 Buying anything sight unseen from an overseas seller is risky, so make sure you deal with someone you trust.
 Having someone on the ground in the country you’re purchasing from can provide extra peace of mind.